 But is the shortcut method better for you or the ATO?

 The increased hourly rate of the shortcut method looks great on the surface but it might not be the best option for your circumstances.
 To find out which one is best for you, you need to start with a few sums!

 This is easier to explain if we look at a couple of examples:

-Emma is a graphic designer who worked at home for 38 hours a week at home for few months.
+Emma is a graphic designer who worked at home for 15 hours a week between July 1 2020 and June 30, 2021.
+She took four weeks leave over the year.
 She recorded her phone and internet usage for one month and worked out that 50% of her mobile phone use is work related and internet is 60%.

 Fixed rate method:

 - 15 hours per week x 52c x 48 weeks between July 1 2020 and June 30, 2021 = $374.40

 - Emma could claim 50% of her $99 monthly phone bill x 11 months = $544.50